Activity Kits For Young Artists, Engineers, Scientists, And Chefs

-Thanks to your rolodex of extremely overqualified experts, you’re undoubtedly already helping your child kick ass at pretty much every activity imaginable.
+Thanks to your Rolodex of extremely overqualified experts, you’re undoubtedly already helping your child kick ass at pretty much every activity imaginable.
 (You’re welcome, by the way.)
 But even SuperDad need a break occasionally.
 These 10 activity kits are all self-contained — everything you need to make, build, or do the hours-devouring, kid-engrossing thing is right in the box.
-Sure, you’ll still have to help, but at least you won’t have to bug your new buddy who’s building the next Hubble telescope.
+Sure, you’ll still have to help kick off some of these activities for kids, but at least you won’t have to bug your new buddy who’s building the next Hubble telescope.

 For The Next Bill Nye: Labracadabra Science Kits

 Labracadabra is a series of 5 pre-packaged activity kits that include all the materials your kids need to turn the living room into a mini-meth …odology lab.
 Or, better still, a laboratory for conducting colorful, safe experiments — like making a lava lamp.
 Or a foaming fountain.
 Each activities for kids box includes safety goggles, gloves, and a magic lab shirt, as well as the flasks, pipettes, and ingredients.
 All they do is follow the written instructions and/or accompanying video on the Labracadabra YouTube Channel.
 And if you’re lucky enough to live with Amazon’s Alexa, you can also put her to work as a lab assistant; she’s “programmed to teach multiple experiments while offering help, fun facts, and humor along the way.”